CrossRealms/Splunk-Cyences-App-for-Splunk/cyences_app_for_splunk/ReadMe.md

 Upgrade Guide from version 1.2.0 to 1.3.0
-* Must upgrade "Lansweeper Add-on for Splunk" to 1.1.0 before upgrading Cyences app to 1.3.0.
+* Cyences version 1.3.0 only supports Lansweeper Add-on version 1.1.0.
+Please upgrade the Lansweeper Add-on before upgrading the Cyences App to 1.3.0.

 Version 1.2.0 (March 2021)